securityscience/SecSci-BurpExtenders/NMAP SSL Scanner/README.md

 - 🔍 Automatically scans HTTPS "In Scope" targets using `nmap --script ssl-*`.
 - 📄 Displays results inside BurpSuite Issues.
 - 📥 Integrates seamlessly with the Extender API.
+- 🔄 Auto-updates SLL issues from the repo.
 - 🧪 Works in both Community and Professional editions of BurpSuite.